Liberal Democrats (UK): Origins (1977–1983)

 The Liberal Party had existed in different forms for over 300 years.
 During the 19th and early 20th century, it had been one of the United Kingdom's two dominant political parties, along with the Conservative Party.
 Following World War I, it was pushed into third place by the Labour Party and underwent a gradual decline throughout the rest of the 20th century.
 In the 1970s, the Liberal leader David Steel began contemplating how an alliance with other parties could return it to political power.
 In 1977, he formed a pact with Labour Prime Minister James Callaghan to back Callaghan's government in a motion of no confidence.
 This angered many Liberals and damaged them electorally.
 In the 1979 general election, the Liberals lost three seats in the House of Commons; the Conservatives, led by Margaret Thatcher, won the election.

-Within Labour, many centrists were uncomfortable with the growing influence of the hard left, who were calling for the UK to leave the European Economic Community and unilaterally disarm as a nuclear power.
+Within the Labour Party, many centrists were uncomfortable with the growing influence of the hard left, who were calling for the UK to leave the European Economic Community and unilaterally disarm as a nuclear power.
 In January 1981, four senior Labour MPs—Bill Rodgers, Shirley Williams, Roy Jenkins, and David Owen, known as the "Gang of Four"—issued the Limehouse Declaration in which they announced their split from Labour.
 This led to the formal launch of the Social Democratic Party (SDP) in March.
 One of its first decisions was to negotiate an electoral arrangement with the Liberals, facilitated between Jenkins, who was the first SDP leader, and Steel.

 The new alliance initially did well in opinion polls.
 The SDP and Liberals agreed to contest alternating parliamentary by-elections; between 1981 and 1982, the SDP came close in Warrington and won Crosby and Glasgow Hillhead.
 At the 1983 general election, the Liberals gained five additional seats although the SDP lost many that they had previously inherited from Labour.
 After the 1983 election, Owen replaced Jenkins as head of the SDP.
 Several gains were made in subsequent by-elections: the SDP won in Portsmouth South and Greenwich and the Liberals in Brecon and Radnor and Ryedale.